ohassan443/RedPanda/README.md

 # RedPanda
-Image loading and caching library for iOS written in Swift
+Image loading and caching into tableViews and collectionViews library for iOS written in Swift

 [Features](#Features)
 [Depenedencies](#Depenedencies)